Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 In early September, as the Jerusalem Post reported, the Israeli finance minister Ben Gavir announced that he plans to designate the Gaza Summit flotilla, which is this flotilla, and its activists as terrorists and to seize the boats.

-And he said, quote, under the new suggested directive, all activists arrested in connection with the flotilla will be detained in Israel's Ketsuite and Daimon prisons, which are used to hold terrorists under stringent conditions typically reserved for security prisoners.
+And he said, quote, under the new suggested directive, all activists arrested in connection with the flotilla will be detained in Israel's Quetzuit and Daimon prisons, which are used to hold terrorists under stringent conditions typically reserved for security prisoners.

 The activists will be held in prolonged detention, unlike the previous practice of releasing detainees after brief overnight stays.

-Activists will be detained, will be denied special privileges, such as television, radio, and specialized food, in an effort to impose a clear message that supporting terrorism will not be tolerated.
+Activists will be detained, will be denied special privileges such as television, radio, and specialized food in an effort to impose a clear message that supporting terrorism will not be tolerated.

-Quote, we will not allow individuals who support terrorism to live in comfort, they will face the full consequences of their actions.
+Quote, we will not allow individuals who support terrorism to live in comfort.

-I really am at a loss to understand how anyone can support the notion that people trying to deliver food in humanitarian aid and medicine to people who are deprived of it can with a straight face be defined as terrorists, no matter what you think of their mission, no matter how much you might love Israel.
+I really am at a loss to understand how anyone can support the notion that people trying to deliver food in humanitarian aid and medicine to people who are deprived of it can, with a straight face, be defined as terrorists, no matter what you think of their mission, no matter how much you might love Israel.

 I mean, terrorism used to have a meaning beyond just opposing the United States and Israel.